joaopaulopmedeiros/giti-k8s-iac/README.md

-# Cloud Infrastructure As Code
+# K8s - Infrastructure As Code

 ## Description
 This repository addresses a proof of concept about a dockerized .net web api provisioned in kubernetes cluster.